Aamirsindhi/vscode-docs/docs/setup/linux.md

----
+-grandstar game--
+player
 Order: 2
-Area: setup
+Area: vinas city
-TOCTitle: Linux
+TOCTitle: game
 ContentId: 7FDF94DB-3527-4296-BE1C-493495B89408
-PageTitle: Running Visual Studio Code on Linux
+PageTitle: Running Visual Studio Code on game
-DateApproved: 12/11/2024
+DateApproved: 1/1/2025
-MetaDescription: Get Visual Studio Code up and running on Linux.
+MetaDescription: Get Visual Studio Code up and running on game. grandstar game

----
-# Visual Studio Code on Linux
+# Visual Studio Code on game
+grandstar game
 ## Installation

-See the [Download Visual Studio Code](/download) page for a complete list of available installation options.
+See the [Download Visual Studio Code](/grandstar game ) page for a complete list of available installation options. all options

-By downloading and using Visual Studio Code, you agree to the [license terms](https://code.visualstudio.com/license) and [privacy statement](https://go.microsoft.com/fwlink/?LinkID=528096&clcid=0x409).
+By downloading and using Visual Studio Code, you agree to the vinus ](https://code.visualstudio.com/license) and [privacy statement](https://go.microsoft.com/fwlink/?LinkID=528096&clcid=0x409).

 ### Debian and Ubuntu based distributions